Here are a few tips that helped keep a lid on mutinous thoughts over the course of those 275 days.

 One of the stipulations we had in planning our trip was that we wanted to see things that were decidedly not North American, so while we did go to Italy, Greece, and Turkey, we were also in Syria, Jordan, Egypt, India, and Southeast Asia (I'm sure there's a lot of argument about where the line between 'very much like North America' and 'very little like North America' could be drawn; we could easily and rightfully say that Italy has very little in common with our home town - but let's just go with ease of existence and leave it at that for now).
 Our thinking in going to some of these countries was that we were not there to entertain ourselves so much as we were there to learn, and to see and experience.

 As such, on those long train rides in India, if we weren't sleeping or talking about what we had done that day, we would spend a lot of time with our own thoughts, looking out through the barred windows, and seeing India for what it was.
-From the slums on the outskirts of Delhi, to the beautiful countryside, we saw a lot of India in seventy-six days.
-We saw a lot because we weren't texting, or playing games on our phones (uh, actually, we didn't have a phone of any kind with us...).
-It seemed to me to be counter-productive to be in India, and playing a two dollar game on a three inch screen.
+From the slums on the outskirts of Delhi, to the beautiful countryside between cities, we saw a lot of India in seventy-six days.
+We saw a lot because we weren't texting, or playing games on our phones (uh, actually, we didn't have a phone of any kind with us...it was 2008).
+It seemed to me to be counter-productive to be in India, and playing a two dollar game on a small screen.
 We could do that anywhere.

 All that being said, there is only so much thoughtful gazing one can do on a twenty hour train ride from Jaipur to Amritsar.
 So...

 Bring books.
 Yes, books are heavy, but a couple well-loved books will go a long way to making that all-day bus ride or overnight train ride a little more palatable for everyone.